PhpGt/StyleGuide/brackets-braces/opening-closing-braces.md

 }
 ```

-## Closing braces should be placed at the start of their own line.
+## Closing braces should be placed at the start of their own line

 With respect to the current indentation level, closing braces should be placed at the start of their own line, with no meaningful tokens before or after the brace on that line.